gillianlaming/CalendarCpp/CODE/ReadMe.txt

+Which object in the project understands the structure of the Calendar?
+Which object should be responsible for jumping to a specific object in the Calendar?

 How did you design saving/restoring the calendar to/from a file?
+What information needs to be saved about a Calendar to successfully restore it?

 3. Part 2.3 Updating the display
-How a particular component in the calendar should be displayed depends on what the current view of the calendar is.
+How a particular component in the calendar should be displayed depends on what the current display of the calendar is.
 How did you implement this functionality?